sherryjystad/Pyber/README.md

 ![figure3](analysis/figure3.png)

+![figure4](analysis/figure4.png)

-Lastly, according to this Pyber pie chart, there are too many urban drivers, which mean more competition and the drivers earn less money.
+There are too many urban drivers, which mean more competition and the drivers earn less money.
 If you break down the numbers, there are 80.9% (2405 urban drivers), 68.4% (1625 urban rides – see table below) and the average fare is $24.53 even though there are more rides.

-![figure4](analysis/figure4.png)